Home / Training / MSc Psychodynamics of Human Development

 Our psychodynamics of human development course provides an understanding of human development through 4 distinct modules over two years:

-A two-year infant observation, following an established practice for learning about the psychodynamics of human development through detailed weekly observation of an infant from birth and weekly discussion seminars in a small group with a trained psychotherapist.
+A two-year Infant Observation, following an established practice for learning about the psychodynamics of human development through detailed weekly observation of an infant from birth and weekly discussion seminars in a small group with a trained psychotherapist.

 Weekly Work Discussion seminars, where students take turn to present an observation of a work setting.
 The small group led by an experienced psychotherapist focuses on the personal and interpersonal responses and organisational dynamics.
-Work discussion includes contemporary Jungian concept of the cultural complex and the work of W. Bion and M Klein.
+Work discussion includes contemporary Jungian concept of the cultural complex and the work of W. Bion and M. Klein.

 Weekly theory seminars to explore the life cycle with a choice of Jungian Analytic or Psychoanalytic approach: